jusgv13/Professional-Portfolio/README.md

 **Municipalidad de Sarchí** <br /> Sarchí, Alajuela

-Design of a help desk software/Web API using Angular framework, C#, SQL, ASP.NET core, which will help the Municipalidad during the organization and processing of requests.<br />
+Design of a help desk software, implementing Angular framework, C#, SQL, ASP.NET core, which will help the Municipalidad de Sarchí in the organization and processing of requests.<br />
 <br />
 (_1 Year/ 4 months, 2021 – Jun 2022_). <br />
 Associated with Universidad Nacional de Costa Rica (UNA).